gl-inet/docs4.x/docs/faq/my_wireguard_server_is_not_working.md

 1. Please check again your port forwarding is working.
 You can [test the Server](../interface_guide/wireguard_server.md/#to-check-if-wireguard-server-is-working-properly) by official WireGuard mobile App.

 2. Please double confirm you have a Public IP address.
 For details please click [here](../interface_guide/wireguard_server.md/#make-sure-internet-service-provider-assigns-you-a-public-ip-address).
-3. If you are using two GL-iNet routers as the server and the client, please change the LAN IP of either one.
+3. If you are using two GL.iNet routers as the server and the client, please change the LAN IP of either one.
 Change the [LAN IP](../interface_guide/lan.md).

 4. You are connecting your client to the server's WiFi or LAN port, please change to another network.